davebshow/structures/README.md

 >>> n.edges
 >>> <__main__.LinkedList at 0x8b92e4c>
 ```
 The nodes are stored in a specialized node array.
-While generally a standard implementation of a 1D array using ctypes.py_objects, it has an interesting method used for adding nodes that has three primary uses: 1) It automatically assignes node id to correspond with the array index.
+While generally a standard implementation of a 1D array using ctypes.py_objects, it has an interesting method used for adding nodes that has three primary uses: 1) It automatically assigns node id to correspond with the array index.
 2) It provides an option to control id and index assignment, used during traversals to determine if all nodes have been visited.
 3) If the array is full, it automatically creates a new array twice the size of the original, and copies the contents of the original array into the new array:
 ```python
 def add_node(self, data, ndx=None, edge=None):
     node = Node(data)